avgspacelover/avgspacelover/README.md

  Title |  Description
 | :---: | :---: |
-<a href="https://antariksh-17.medium.com/made-it-to-college-now-what-967583fb9a0" target="_blank">Made it to college, NOW WHAT?  | Hithchhiker's guide to strive for a succesful career in college
+<a href="https://antariksh-17.medium.com/made-it-to-college-now-what-967583fb9a0" target="_blank">Made it to college, NOW WHAT?</a> | Hithchiker's guide to strive for a succesful career in college
 Content Cell  | Content Cell

 <h3 align="center"> Open source </h3>